 Tools: Approved calculators may be used for the Math section.

-Students who wish to take the ACT test (on any scheduled test date) must register here.
-Marian Central Catholic is a test site for the ACT on April 13, 2024.
-The registration deadline for the April test is March 8, 2024.
-We are not allowed to reserve seats just for Marian students, so timely registration is of the essence.
-If a student has a documented learning disability and wishes to take the test with accommodations, an application must be filled out, coordinated with the Mr. Taylor, Academic Resource Director and submitted to ACT for consideration.
+Students who wish to take the ACT on a National Test Date must register here.
+Marian Central Catholic is no longer a test site for the National ACT in April*.
+If a student has a documented learning disability and wishes to take the test with accommodations, an application must be filled out and coordinated with the Mr. Taylor, Academic Resource Director and submitted to ACT for consideration.
 More information is available here.

 Duration: 3 hours, 45 minutes